cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 ### Signing the transaction

 Sign the transaction with the `transaction sign` command.
-You must sign with the `payment.skey` that controls the UTxO you are trying to spend.
-This time we produce the `tx.signed` file:
+You must sign with the `payment.skey` that controls the UTXO you are trying to spend.
+This time, we produce the `tx.signed` file:

 ```shell
 cardano-cli babbage transaction sign \